Cordillera autonomy movement: Background

-During the Spanish colonial era, the Spaniards referred to the inhabitants of the Cordilleras as the Ygorrotes or the Igorots while the Americans starting 1908 have governed the area as part of a single locality called as the Mountain Province.
-People from outside the region, or the lowlanders as they are known in the Cordillera, often referred all ethnic people in the area under the single label, Igorot.
-Unlike the people in the southern Philippines, the Moro who organized themselves in large polities such as sultanates, the Cordilleran people had independent tribes governed by tribal councils.
+During the Spanish colonial era, the Spaniards referred to the inhabitants of the Cordilleras as the Ygorrotes or the Igorots, while the Americans, starting in 1908, governed the area as part of a single locality called the Mountain Province.
+People from outside the region, or the lowlanders as they are known in the Cordillera, often referred to all ethnic people in the area under the single label, Igorot.
+Unlike the people in the southern Philippines, the Moro, who organized themselves in large polities such as sultanates, the Cordilleran people had independent tribes governed by tribal councils.
 These are among the facts used to argue for a pan-Cordillera identity.

 Cordillera conflict

-There is a movement for self-determination among the people of the Cordilleras in Luzon, however there were no secessionists in the region calling for the independence of the Cordilleras from the Philippines.
+There is a movement for self-determination among the people of the Cordilleras in Luzon, however, there were no secessionists in the region calling for the independence of the Cordilleras from the Philippines.
 The armed Cordillera struggle was derived from the communist rebellion in the Philippines during the regime of President Ferdinand Marcos.
-The Communist Party of the Philippines and the New People's Army's goal was to overthrow the Marcos, fight what they perceive as imperialism of the United States, after which they plan to establish a people's democratic republic.
-The affiliate of the National Democratic Front, the Cordillera People's Democratic Front aimed for the "liberation" of the country along with the Cordilleras from these twin challenges according to its 1981 eight-point general program.
+The Communist Party of the Philippines and the New People's Army's goal was to overthrow Marcos, fight what they perceived as imperialism by the United States, after which they planned to establish a people's democratic republic.
+The affiliate of the National Democratic Front, the Cordillera People's Democratic Front, aimed for the "liberation" of the country along with the Cordilleras from these twin challenges according to its 1981 eight-point general program.

-The Cordillera People's Liberation Army, a group which separated from the NPA in 1986, along with the Montanosa National Solidarity and the Cordillera Bodong Administration fought for greater autonomy in the Cordillera and against what it perceive as internal colonialism by the Philippine central government.
-The CPLA advocated utilization and stewardship of lands by communes as opposed to private proprietorship and the direct democracy through village assemblies and council of elders.
+The Cordillera People's Liberation Army, a group which separated from the NPA in 1986, along with the Montanosa National Solidarity and the Cordillera Bodong Administration, fought for greater autonomy in the Cordillera and against what it perceived as internal colonialism by the Philippine central government.
+The CPLA advocated use and stewardship of lands by communes as opposed to private proprietorship and direct democracy through village assemblies and council of elders.
 It also promoted the bodong system as a "supra-tribal expression" of the "spirit of social cooperation".
-They also proposed the conversion of the country into a federal republic as an alternative with each state having co-equal status.
+They also proposed the conversion of the country into a federal republic as an alternative, with each state having co-equal status.

-On September 13, 1986 the CPLA and the Government of the Philippines made a "sipat" or cessation of hostilities in Mt.
+On September 13, 1986, the CPLA and the Government of the Philippines made a "sipat" or cessation of hostilities in Mt.
 Data Hotel, in Bauko, Mountain Province.
-The agreement between the two entities were dubbed as the 1986 Mount Data Peace Accord.
-Furthermore, the Manabo pagta or covenant was signed on December 1, 1986 in Manabo, Abra by local tribal elders.
+The agreement between the two entities was dubbed the 1986 Mount Data Peace Accord.
+Furthermore, the Manabo pagta or covenant was signed on December 1, 1986, in Manabo, Abra, by local tribal elders.
 The 1987 Philippine Constitution included the prospect of autonomy for the Cordillera region.